Dillinger Gang: Mason City, Iowa, robbery

 Hamilton, Green and Van Meter, with a large canvas bag of cash, left through the front door of the bank, surrounding themselves with hostages that Dillinger had collected.
 The entire gang moved as one around the corner onto State Street, with Dillinger in the center of the group.
 Judge Shipley, again, was at a window from above the bank and risked firing into the group, this time striking Hamilton in the shoulder.
-When Hamilton saw R.L.
-James lying on the street wounded, he said, "I thought there wasn't going to be any more of this?"
+When Hamilton saw R. L. James lying on the street wounded, he said, "I thought there wasn't going to be any more of this?"
 Nelson, who had now joined them, said, "I thought he was a copper."

 Nelson then stopped two women who had just come out of a nearby butcher shop and were at the intersection of State Street and the alley directly east of the bank, and marshalled them to the car and commanded them to stand outside of it.
 Before they reached the car, Nelson snatched the package of meat from Mrs. Clark's hands, threw it to the ground and stomped on it, silencing her protests with, "You'll get paid plenty for it."

 The number of hostages varies wildly in Dillinger books, but the Mason City Globe-Gazette from that day names 11 people.
-A couple women sat inside the car on the robbers' laps.
+A couple of women sat inside the car on the robbers' laps.
 Bill Schmidt, an employee of Killmer Drug, was delivering a bag of sandwiches to the bank and was stopped by Dillinger and also shoved into the Buick.
 While riding through town, the bag of sandwiches was discovered and they were quickly eaten by the gang.